OISF/suricata/doc/userguide/partials/commands-sc.rst

 ..
+Consider converting `.. description` to `.. option` when the minimum version of Sphinx on the primary distributions are all updated to generate duplicate reference links.
+For example, we can't use `.. option` on CentOS 7 which has Sphinx 1.1.3, but Fedora 30 with Sphinx 1.8.4 is fine.

+..
 Start with the most common basic commands.

-.. option:: shutdown
+.. describe:: shutdown

    Shut Suricata instance down.

-.. option:: command-list
+.. describe:: command-list

    List available commands.

-.. option:: help
+.. describe:: help

    Get help about the available commands.

-.. option:: version
+.. describe:: version

    Print the version of Suricata instance.

-.. option:: uptime
+.. describe:: uptime

    Display the uptime of Suricata.

-.. option:: running-mode
+.. describe:: running-mode

    Display running mode.
 This can either be *workers*, *autofp* or *single*.

-.. option:: capture-mode
+.. describe:: capture-mode

    Display the capture mode.
 This can be either of *PCAP_DEV*, *PCAP_FILE*, *PFRING(DISABLED)*, *NFQ*, *NFLOG*, *IPFW*, *ERF_FILE*, *ERF_DAG*, *AF_PACKET_DEV*, *NETMAP(DISABLED)*, *UNIX_SOCKET* or
    *WINDIVERT(DISABLED)*.

-.. option:: conf-get <variable>
+.. describe:: conf-get <variable>

    Get configuration value for a given variable.
 Variable to be provided can be either of the configuration parameters that are written in suricata.yaml.

-.. option:: dump-counters
+.. describe:: dump-counters

    Dump Suricata's performance counters.

-.. option:: ruleset-reload-rules
+.. describe:: ruleset-reload-rules

    Reload the ruleset and wait for completion.

-.. option:: reload-rules
+.. describe:: reload-rules

-   Alias of option *ruleset-reload-rules*.
+   Alias .. describe *ruleset-reload-rules*.

-.. option:: ruleset-reload-nonblocking
+.. describe:: ruleset-reload-nonblocking

    Reload ruleset and proceed without waiting.

-.. option:: ruleset-reload-time
+.. describe:: ruleset-reload-time

    Return time of last reload.

-.. option:: ruleset-stats
+.. describe:: ruleset-stats

    Display the number of rules loaded and failed.

-.. option:: ruleset-failed-rules
+.. describe:: ruleset-failed-rules

    Display the list of failed rules.

-.. option:: register-tenant-handler <id> <htype> [hargs]
+.. describe:: register-tenant-handler <id> <htype> [hargs]

    Register a tenant handler with the specified mapping.

-.. option:: unregister-tenant-handler <id> <htype> [hargs]
+.. describe:: unregister-tenant-handler <id> <htype> [hargs]

    Unregister a tenant handler with the specified mapping.

-.. option:: register-tenant <id> <filename>
+.. describe:: register-tenant <id> <filename>

    Register tenant with a particular ID and filename.

-.. option:: reload-tenant <id> <filename>
+.. describe:: reload-tenant <id> <filename>

    Reload a tenant with specified ID and filename.

-.. option:: unregister-tenant <id>
+.. describe:: unregister-tenant <id>

    Unregister tenant with a particular ID.

-.. option:: add-hostbit <ipaddress> <hostbit> <expire>
+.. describe:: add-hostbit <ipaddress> <hostbit> <expire>

    Add hostbit on a host IP with a particular bit name and time of expiry.

-.. option:: remove-hostbit <ipaddress> <hostbit>
+.. describe:: remove-hostbit <ipaddress> <hostbit>

    Remove hostbit on a host IP with specified IP address and bit name.

-.. option:: list-hostbit <ipaddress>
+.. describe:: list-hostbit <ipaddress>

    List hostbit for a particular host IP.

-.. option:: reopen-log-files
+.. describe:: reopen-log-files

    Reopen log files to be run after external log rotation.

-.. option:: memcap-set <config> <memcap>
+.. describe:: memcap-set <config> <memcap>

    Update memcap value of a specified item.

-.. option:: memcap-show <config>
+.. describe:: memcap-show <config>

    Show memcap value of a specified item.

-.. option:: memcap-list
+.. describe:: memcap-list

    List all memcap values available.